AMReX-Codes/amrex/Docs/sphinx/source/Boundary.rst

     // fills physical domain boundary ghost cells FillDomainBoundary(mf, geom, bc);

-FillDomainBoundary() is a function is in Src/Base/AMReX\_BCUtil.cpp, and is essentially an interface to fortran subroutine amrex\_fab\_filcc() in Src/Base/AMReX\_filcc\_mod.F90, which ultimately calls fortran subroutine filcc() in Src/Base/AMReX\_FILCC\_XD.F.
-To create more custom boundary conditions, create a local modified copy of Src/Base/AMReX\_FILCC\_XD.F and put it your local source code.
+FillDomainBoundary() is a function is in Src/Base/AMReX_BCUtil.cpp, and is essentially an interface to fortran subroutine amrex_fab_filcc() in Src/Base/AMReX_filcc_mod.F90, which ultimately calls fortran subroutine filcc() in Src/Base/AMReX_FILCC_XD.F.
+To create more custom boundary conditions, create a local modified copy of Src/Base/AMReX_FILCC_XD.F and put it your local source code.

-For multi-level codes using the Src\_AmrCore source code, the functions described above still work, however additional classes need to be set up since the FillPatch routines call them.
+For multi-level codes using the Src_AmrCore source code, the functions described above still work, however additional classes need to be set up since the FillPatch routines call them.
 In fact it is possible to avoid using the single-level calls directly if you fill all your grids and ghost cells using the FillPatch routines.
-Refer to Tutorials/Amr/Advection\_AmrCore/ for an example.
+Refer to Tutorials/Amr/Advection_AmrCore/ for an example.
-The class PhysBCFunct in Src/Base/AMReX\_PhysBCFunct.cpp is derived from PhysBCFunctBase and contains a BCRec, Geometry, and a pointer to a BndryFunctBase function.
+The class PhysBCFunct in Src/Base/AMReX_PhysBCFunct.cpp is derived from PhysBCFunctBase and contains a BCRec, Geometry, and a pointer to a BndryFunctBase function.

+Note that PhyBCFunct is an example of how to derive from PhysBCFunctBase and is not meant to be a base class.
+PhysBCFunctBase is the base class.
+PhysBCFunctBase is designed for users to derive and extend.
+You could/should write your own class derived from PhysBCFuncBase.
+There you can make modifications such as storing a vector of BCRecs for, e.g., multiple component MultiFabs.

-The function FillBoundary fills physical ghost cells (so it has a different functionality from the single-level case described above, where FillDomainBoundary fills the physical ghost cells).
+The function FillBoundary fills physical ghost cells and has a similar functionality to the single-level case described above, where FillDomainBoundary fills the physical ghost cells.
+In fact you can have your BndryFunctBase point to the same filcc routines called by the single-level routines.